jbruce12000/kiln-controller/docs/ziegler_tuning.md

 The method implemented here is taken from ["Ziegler–Nichols Tuning Method"](https://www.ias.ac.in/article/fulltext/reso/025/10/1385-1397) by Vishakha Vijay Patel

 One issue with Ziegler Nicols is that is a **heuristic**: it generally works quite well, but it might not be the optimal values.
-Further fiddling may be necessary.
+Further manual adjustment may be necessary.

 ## Process Overview

 1. First of all, you will record a temperature profile for your kiln.
-2. Next, we use those figures to estimate the parameters.
+2. Next, we use those figures to estimate Kp/Ki/Kd.

 ## Step 1: Record Temperature Profie

-This must be done without any interference from the real PID control loop.
-To do so, run:
+Ensure `kiln-controller` is **stopped** during profile recording: The profile must be recorded without any interference from the actual PID control loop (you also don't want two things changing the same GPIOs at the same time!)

+To record the profile, run:
 ```
 python kiln-tuner.py ziegler.csv
 ```